S3 method for class 'airdas_dfr'

-Subsetting airdas_dfr
+Subsetting airdas_dfr or airdas_df objects

 Usage